 Spray painting roots

-Pruning overhanging branches up 8 feet
+Pruning overhanging branches up at least 8 feet above the trails

 Mowing and trimming weeds down in the lower meadow